ZhengLi1314/Trexquant-ML-competition-Fall-2025/README.md

 # Trexquant-ML-competition-Fall-2025
-Trading competition from 5257 Class
+Trading competition for 5257 Class